incompatibility with some SGSNs during P-TMSI allocation

 though it is a spec violations from my point of view), assuming that all other components behave according to spec :)

-#8 Updated by ant about 1 year ago
+#8 Updated by ant over 1 year ago

 Good afternoon everyone,